-Nominees for Election as Class II Directors-Term Expires 2002
+Incumbent Class II Directors-Term Expires 2005

 David Green has served as the Company's President and a member of the Board of Directors of the Company since March 1996.
-Prior to joining the Company, Mr. Green was a strategy consultant with Monitor Company, a strategy consulting company, in Cambridge, Massachusetts and

-Johannesburg, South Africa from June 1991 until September 1995 and a brand manager for household products with Unilever PLC, a packaged consumer goods company, in London from September 1985 to February 1989.
+Prior to joining the Company, Mr. Green was a strategy consultant with Monitor Company, a strategy consulting company, in Cambridge, Massachusetts and Johannesburg, South Africa from June 1991 until September 1995 and a brand manager for household products with Unilever PLC, a packaged consumer goods company, in London from September 1985 to February 1989.
 Mr. Green graduated from Oxford University with a B.A.
 Honors degree in physics and holds a M.B.A. degree with distinction from Harvard Business School.

 John F. Kennedy has served as a director of the Company since October 2000.
-Mr. Kennedy has served as the Senior Vice President, Finance, Chief Financial Officer and Treasurer of RSA Security Inc., an e-business security company, since August 1999.
+Mr. Kennedy currently serves as the President and Chief Financial Officer of Nova Analytics, Inc. Mr. Kennedy served as the Senior Vice President, Finance, Chief Financial Officer and Treasurer of RSA Security Inc., an e-business security company, from August 1999 to April 2002.
 Prior to joining RSA Security, Mr. Kennedy was Chief Financial Officer of decalog, NV, a developer of enterprise investment management software, from 1998 to 1999.
 From 1993 to 1998, Mr. Kennedy served as Vice President of Finance, Chief Financial Officer and Treasurer of Natural MicroSystems Corporation, a telecommunications company.
 Mr. Kennedy holds a M.S.B.A. in Accounting from the University of Massachusetts-Amherst.

-Incumbent Class III Directors-Term Expires 2003
+Nominees for Election as Class III Directors-Term Expires 2003